Joint Economic Forecast of April 4, 2019

-The Kiel Institute's Business Cycle Forecast of winter from December 12, 2018
+The Kiel Institute's Business Cycle Forecast of spring from March 13, 2019

 As a part of applied economic research, economic forecasting combines theoretical reasoning with empirical research.
 Thinking ahead of the present based on sound economics and relevant data is our passion.
 Of course, no matter how hard economists try, the future remains inherently uncertain.
 As business cycle researchers we strive for detecting typical patterns in economic development, not for deterministic paths.
 Economic processes are driven by human action that – framed by the institutional environment – remains open to individual choices.
 However, the results are typically not left to pure chance.
 The regular patterns of macroeconomic trends and fluctuations are the basis of our scientific work and the predictions we derive from it.
 Forecasting exercises are important for systematic economic decision making (both for governments and corporates) and by producing foresight they serve as an early warning system for unsustainable developments.